What does Families Forward Charlotte do?

 How are you different from other organizations?

-What sets us apart is our interview process and family relationships we form that allow us to determine the specific needs of each family we serve.
+What sets us apart are the family relationships we form that allow us to walk alongside a family on their journey to stability.
 Our Family Liaison’s (volunteer) spend 4-6 hours a month in a mentorship capacity with our families.
-The Family Liaison uses their social capital (their resources/connections and time) to help a family achieve their goals.
+The Family Liaison uses their training to support their partner family as they set goals, plan action steps, connect with existing resources in the community, and they also use their social capital (their resources/connections and time) to help a family achieve their goals.

-We will also help to provide families with certain essentials that can make a significant difference in their lives – by easing the burden of poverty in this way, we are allowing the family the ability to focus their attention on their goals.
-Additionally, we will connect them with existing organizations in the community, and help in navigating those resources, that can provide the tools and assistance needed to break the cycle of poverty.
+We also provide families with certain essentials that can make a significant difference in their lives or help them break through a barrier to their success – by providing essentials in the home and easier access to resources they need, we are allowing the family the ability to focus their attention on their goals.
+Additionally, we connect them with existing organizations in the community, and help in navigating those resources, which provide the tools and assistance needed to break the cycle of poverty.

 How can I get involved?

-We need volunteers for a host of various tasks including, but not limited to, data entry, packaging of our essentials baskets and weekend food packs, being a Family Liason, hosting donation drives, fundraising, and communications.
+We need volunteers for a host of various tasks including, but not limited to, packaging of our essentials baskets and weekend food packs, being a Family Liaison, hosting donation drives, fundraising, and communications.
 Click HERE to be redirected to our volunteer information.

 Does your company want to become one of our Community Partners?
-Email our founder, Carrie Christian at Carrie@FamiliesForwardCLT.org for sponsorship information.
+Email Caroline Cox at Caroline@FamiliesForwardCLT.org for sponsorship information.

 Can’t host a donation drive but want to donate?
 Contact us at Info@FamiliesForwardClt.org for more information.